 - 10. Protects rural roadside character and improves public safety and vehicular carrying capacity by avoiding development fronting directly onto existing public roads. - 11.
 Landscape common areas (such as community greens), cul-de-sac islands, and both sides of new streets with native species shade trees and flowering shrubs with high wildlife conservation value. - 12.
 Provides active recreational areas in suitable locations that offer convenient access by residents and adequate screening from nearby house lots. - 13.
 Includes a pedestrian circulation system designed to assure that pedestrians can walk safely and easily on the site, between properties and activities or special features within the neighborhood open space system. - 14.
 Provides open space that is reasonably contiguous. - 56.6.7 Permitted Uses.
-Each building lot shown on an approved Open Space Subdivision Plan will be used for one or more of the following uses: - A. In District AAA, the uses listed in Paragraph 21.1.1, 21.1.2, 21.1.3, 21.1.4, 21.1.7 and 21.1.8; - B. In District AA-1, the uses listed in Paragraph 22.1.1, 22.1.2, 22.1.3, 22.1.4, 22.1.7 and 22.1.8; - C. In the Residence C Conservation District, for one or more of the uses listed in Paragraph 27.1.1 through 27.1.10, 27.2.1 through 27.2.14; and - D. In a PRD approved under Section 55, and no other, except as provided in Section 55.6.9 in a PRD. - E. The open space land preserved under an Open Space Subdivision Plan will be used only for the purposes set forth under Paragraph 56.2 and approved by the Planning Commission, and no building or structure will be established in connection with the purposes unless approval of a Special Exception is secured from the Commission, in accordance with the provisions of Section 52, as consistent with and in support of the approved open space purpose. - 56.6.8 Phases.
+Each building lot shown on an approved Open Space Subdivision Plan will be used for one or more of the following uses: - A. In District AAA, the uses listed in Paragraph 21.1.1, 21.1.2, 21.1.3, 21.1.4, 21.1.7 and 21.1.8; - B. In District AA-1, the uses listed in Paragraph 22.1.1, 22.1.2, 22.1.3, 22.1.4, 22.1.7 and 22.1.8; - C. Reserved. - D. In a PRD approved under Section 55, and no other, except as provided in Section 55.6.9 in a PRD. - E. The open space land preserved under an Open Space Subdivision Plan will be used only for the purposes set forth under Paragraph 56.2 and approved by the Planning Commission, and no building or structure will be established in connection with the purposes unless approval of a Special Exception is secured from the Commission, in accordance with the provisions of Section 52, as consistent with and in support of the approved open space purpose. - 56.6.8 Phases.
 The area covered by an Open Space Subdivision Plan may be submitted for final approval in phases, if any land to be reserved for open space is so reserved in the first phase. - 56.6.9 Conflicting Provisions.
-In the event of any conflict between the provisions of Section 56 and any other provisions of these regulations, the provisions of Section 56 will control. - Amendments Any approved Open Space Subdivision Plan may be amended in accordance with the same procedures and standards required in this section for the initial application.
+In the event of any conflict between the provisions of Section 56 and any other provisions of these regulations, the provisions of Section 56 will control. - 56.7 Amendments Any approved Open Space Subdivision Plan may be amended in accordance with the same procedures and standards required in this section for the initial application.